abellach/wnpmle/README.md

 - **Logarithmic**: G(x) = log(1 + r*x) / r — reduces to the **proportional odds model** when r = 1

-When no terminal events are present, the package automatically reduces to the plain NPMLE, equivalent to the **Zeng-Lin model** (Zeng and Lin, 2006).
+When no terminal events are present, the package automatically reduces to the unweighted NPMLE, which is equivalent to the **Zeng-Lin model** (Zeng and Lin, 2006).

 Both models are estimated via automatic differentiation (TMB).
-Standard errors are available via the sandwich estimator with optional censoring correction.
+Standard errors are available via the adjusted sandwich estimator with correction for the estimated weights, a sandwich estimator without correction as an approximtion, and the inverse Fisher information.

 ## Installation